Vodafone DesignOps • December 2018 - Today

 Task

-Understand the role of each digital touchpoint in the customer universe and define how the different channels coexist to maximize sales opportunities and elevate the brand top of mind
+Understand the role of each digital touchpoint in the customer universe and define how the different channels coexist consistently to maximize sales opportunities and elevate the brand top of mind

 Functional Pillars